-Sorry to be the bearers of bad news in this desert-esque heatwave, but it turns out that sleeping with a fan on could actually be bad for your health.
+Sorry to be the bearers of bad news, but it turns out that sleeping with a fan on could actually be bad for your health.

 Sleeping with a fan on all night you could be at risk of sinus problems, exacerbated allergies and dehydration, among other health issues.